seznam/ima/docs/basic-features/object-container.md

 description: Basic features > Object Container and IMA.js dependency injection
 ---

 The **Object Container (OC)** is an enhanced dependency injector with support for aliases and constants.
 It is sophisticated and registers everything it comes across but only if it actually matters.
-For example it registers only **Controllers** and **Views** that you use in `app/config/routes.js`, or [all classes with declared dependencies](https://imajs.io/docs/plugin-interface#automatic-registration-with-object-container) exported by plugins.

 By registering controllers and views the OC can simply follow your dependency tree and register everything you might possibly need.
 Below is a diagram of simple dependency tree.